 What type of dulce de leche should you use?

-Use dulce de leche 'repostero' which is bakers or pastry in Spanish.
+Use dulce de leche 'repostero', which is bakers or pastry in Spanish.

 Rolling the truffles

-Other recipes you might like:
+Related recipes you might like:

 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

-You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
-And our regular newsletter.
+You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
+Or connect via Facebook, Instagram, and Pinterest.

-Dulce de Leche Coconut Truffles
+Dulce de Leche Truffles

 Ingredients

-- 1 pound + 3 tablespoons (500g) dulce de leche
+- 1 pound + 3 tablespoons, 500g dulce de leche 'repostero' (see Notes below)

-- 1 Tablespoon coffee liquor
+- 1 tablespoon coffee liquor, optional

 - 1 teaspoon pure vanilla extract

-- 1 and ¾ to 2 and ¼ cups powdered sugar
+- 1 and ¾ to 2 and ¼ cups powdered sugar, it varies depending on the type of dulce de leche you use

 - Extra shredded coconut or sprinkles